 The evolving role of Destination Marketing Organizations into Destination Management Organizations has never been more evident than in recent weeks.
 We’ve developed the following framework to provide you and your partners with a helpful guide to thinking about not just short-term actions, but preparing and planning for the recovery of your marketing efforts for your destination.

 While our hotel partners are experiencing a downturn like never before—one that some may not recover from—we know your destinations provide much more than room nights.
 Each of you hosts your own unique offering of coffee shops, breweries, museums, events, and so much more.
-While we cannot currently promote travel, we can promote those assets and the stories and people behind them through social media and local earned media.
+While we cannot promote immediate travel, we can promote those assets and the stories and people behind them through social media and local earned media.
 More than ever, you will need to activate your local residents for the duration of this COVID-19 crisis to help fill the massive gap left by the mitigation measures currently being put in place.

 As you look forward, look at the collective impact models that exist to bring together diverse organizations and groups with a common agenda.
 Collective impact models bring people and organizations together in a structured way to achieve social change with a common goal.
 We have the opportunity as an industry to advocate for our communities and lead toward this future.